-One of my all-time favorite sweet treats is rice pudding, especially when it's super creamy with hints of warming flavor.
-This creamy rice pudding recipe is just that -and it's made entirely dairy-free with plant-based, vegan ingredients!
+One of my all-time favorite sweet treats is rice pudding, especially when it’s super creamy with hints of warming flavor.
+This creamy rice pudding recipe is just that -and it’s made entirely dairy-free with plant-based, lactose-free ingredients!

 This healthier variation of classic rice pudding has oat milk instead of cream, maple syrup, and coconut sugar instead of refined sugar.
-It's easy, delicious, and a vegan dessert (or snack) the whole family will love.
+It’s easy, delicious, and a dessert (or snack) the whole family will love.

 -full of tasty goodness!